 Removal of KHP dams would reverse the KHP effects described above, including reversing the KHP-driven expansion of habitat for C. shasta's polychaete host M. speciosa by reducing the amount of organic matter and Cladophora in the Klamath River.
-With dam removal, the salmon would distribute for spawning over a larger area, reducing C. Shasta spore counts.
+With dam removal or provision of fish passage, the salmon would likely distribute salmon spawning over a larger area, reducing C. shasta spore counts.
 Dam removal would also improve water temperature, pH, dissolved oxygen, and ammonia levels, which would reduce salmonid stress and hence help restore salmonid immune systems.

-For these reasons, dam removal would contribute to enhanced fish health and lower the rate of myxosporean parasite infection and disease in Klamath River salmonids.
+For these reasons, it is likely that dam removal would contribute to enhanced fish health and lower the rate of myxosporean parasite infection and disease in Klamath River salmonids.
 Therefore, our recommendation is that FERC order the removal of Iron Gate, Copco 1, Copco 2, and J.C.
 Boyle Dams.